Alive at 25: Program Info

 Attendance for Junior’s during the Alive at 25 Program:

 Please be aware that attendance during ALL 5 days of the Alive at 25 is MANDATORY.
-If you miss two or more days during the program you will NOT be able to obtain a parking permit for the first semester during the 2015-2016 school year.
+If you miss two or more days during the program you will NOT be able to obtain a parking permit for the first semester of your senior year.
 If you know that you are going to miss one day, please plan to meet with your junior health teacher after school one day so you can receive the lesson you are going to miss.
 This is only for emergencies and needs to be pre-planned.
-Attendance to the program is required in order to obtain parking permit for the 2015-2016 school year.
+Attendance to the program is required in order to obtain parking permit for your senior year.